-I recommend a medium-rare to medium doneness for this tri-tip recipe.
+I recommend a medium-rare (130 degrees F) to medium doneness (140 degrees F) for this tri-tip recipe.
 However, we all have different preferences.
 Please consult my steak temperature guide for more information on beef doneness.
-While this piece refers to steak, the internal temperatures correspond to beef roasts as well.
-As always, I recommend having a reliable instant-read thermometer close by so you can pull the roast at the right moment!
+While this temperature guide refers to steak, the internal temperatures correspond to beef roasts as well.
+As always, it is wise to keep a reliable instant-read thermometer close by so you can pull the tri-tip roast at the right moment!

 - Beef tri-tip roast, about 2-2 1/2 pounds